zacharypfiz/dd-val/README.md

 ## Info section details
 - extra_column_since_last_run (info): Lists the new dataset column (as `column=...`) and `rows_affected` (all rows for a new column).
 - domain_mismatch_since_last_run (info): Lists newly added allowed codes (as `added=...`).
+- missing_column_since_last_run (info): Column present in the previous run is now absent from the dataset.
+- validation_changed_since_last_run (info): The dictionary validation changed for a variable (e.g., `integer` to `number`).
+- required_flag_changed (info): The dictionary required flag changed for a variable.
 - These appear under the “Info” section in the HTML report and never cause failures.
+ - export_mode_labels_detected (info): Dataset appears to contain labels instead of codes for categorical fields.
+Domain mismatch noise is suppressed; re-export in raw (codes) is recommended.
+ - longitudinal_context_detected (info): Standard REDCap longitudinal/repeating columns detected; these are recognized and not treated as extra columns.

 ## Validator checks